LP2X0X/CONFIGS/README.md

-# VIM CONFIG
+# CONFIGS
-This is where i store my GVim and NVim configs.
+This is where i store my GVim, NVim and VSCode configs.